UT and Plant Museum,

 The Tampa Bay Hotel offered a variety of activities to entertain guests, including hunting, fishing, golf, tennis, horse racing, dancing, boating and swimming.
 Open December to April, the hotel was a respite from the frozen north.

-The Tampa Bay Casino was built in 1896, and it was one of the first performing arts center.
+The Tampa Bay Casino was built in 1896, and it was one of the first performing arts center in the Tampa Bay area.
 John Philip Sousa, Anna Pavlova, Booker Washington, Ignace Paderwski, Sara Bernhardt, Nellie Melba, and Minnie Madden Fiske were among the first celebrities who appeared.

 The hotel operated for 40 years and hosted guests such as Babe Ruth, Thomas Edison, Teddy Roosevelt, Clara Barton, Winston Churchill, Frederic Remington, Gloria Swanson, Richard Harding Davis, John Astor, Stephen Crane, Majorie Douglas, Grover Cleveland and many others.